jamesplease/redux-resource/docs/guides/state-structure.md

 tree.
 Each of these slices will store information about a single type of resource, separate from your other types of resources.

-In the rest of this guide, we will be talking about the structure of the "state".
-If you're using `combineReducers`, then we will be talking about one individual state slice.
-And if you're not, then the word "state" will refer to the entire state tree.
+In the rest of this guide, we will be talking about the structure of a single state slice.
+If you're not using `combineReducers`, then the slice will instead be your entire state tree.

 ### Initial State

-The initial state has the following shape:
+The initial state slice has the following shape:

 ```js
 {